The Link (newspaper)

 The Link is an independent, student-run, not-for-profit multi-media publication at Concordia University.
-The Link publishes a monthly magazine on the first Tuesday of each month during the fall and winter semesters, and publishes online daily through its website.
+The Link publishes a bi-weekly newspaper every other Tuesday during the fall and winter semesters, and publishes online daily through its website.

 From 1999 until 2017, The Link published weekly on each Tuesday.
 In the spring of 2017, The Link and its members voted to transition to a monthly magazine format, and the first issue was published on September 5, 2017.
-This later changed back in September 2022, The Link reverting back to a tabloid format -- albeit biweekly.
+This later changed back in September 2022, The Link reverting to a tabloid format—albeit biweekly.